SanketChidrewar/JavaScript/README.md

 # JavaScript

-## Javascript Small project for character count and displaying warning
+## Javascript project for character count and displaying warning